-There are only a few SUVs left these days that utilize body-on-frame construction for serious off-road capability.
-Not only is the 2015 Toyota 4Runner one of them, but it also offers three-row seating, a spacious cargo hold and Toyota’s prime reputation for reliability.
-If you’re hoping to find all of those attributes in one vehicle, the 4Runner stands alone in this price range.
-It won’t give you the fuel efficiency or drive comfort of a car-based crossover, but the 2015 4Runner stays true to its roots as an SUV that’s ready for almost anything.
+Rowdy, off-road ready, truck-based SUVs were once the hottest segment in the market.
+But shoppers soon discovered that those kids of utility vehicles also came with rough rides and lousy fuel economy and weren’t really suited for daily commuting chores.
+That ushered in the crossover, an easy-riding, car-based light utility car that looks a lot like an SUV but lacks its truck-based ruggedness.
+There are only a few SUVs these days that still offer body-on-frame construction for serious off-road capability.
+The 2016 Toyota 4Runner is one and, with available three-row seating, a spacious cargo hold and Toyota’s reputation for reliability it stands alone in this price range.
+It won’t give you the fuel efficiency or drive comfort of a car-based crossover, but the 2016 4Runner stays true to its roots as a hairy-chested SUV that’s ready for almost anything.

-There are several notable 4Runner alternatives to consider.
-The 2015 Jeep Grand Cherokee is one of our favorites if you don’t need three seating rows, and it offers competitive off-road performance, several engine options, more robust towing capacity, better fuel economy and an upscale interior.
-The related 2015 Dodge Durango also has more towing capacity and a premium cabin, and it comes standard with a third-row seat.
-The two-row 2015 Nissan Xterra is relatively basic inside, but it’s quite similar mechanically to the 4Runner, and it’s considerably cheaper.
-If you can do without all the trail-busting hardware, the 2015 Toyota Highlander offers room for eight passengers, a carlike drive and superior efficiency and acceleration.
+If you don’t need a third row of seating, the Jeep Grand Cherokee is one of our favorites, offering competitive off-road performance, several engine options, more robust towing capacity, better fuel economy and an upscale interior.
+The related Dodge Durango also has more towing capacity and a premium cabin, comes standard with a third-row seat and also has earned an SUVS "B’ rating.
+If you can do without all the trail-busting hardware, the "A" rated Toyota Highlander offers room for eight passengers, a carlike drive and superior efficiency and acceleration.

 The Toyota 4Runner is designed to provide real utility when the pavement ends.
 It’s at its best when you’re plugging along on off-road trails, and the numerous upgrades on the Trail and TRD Pro trims only add to the fun.
-At the same time, the 4Runner is refined enough for the daily grind, though lots of bumps make it in to the cabin as the rugged suspension and big tires jostle you around.
-The 4Runner’s steering feels a little too light in normal driving situations, but this turns out to be ideal for off-roading, as it results in reduced kickback on gnarly trails.
+At the same time, the 4Runner is refined enough for the daily grind, though lots of bumps make it into the cabin as the rugged suspension and big tires jostle you around.
+The 4Runner’s steering feels a little too light in normal driving situations, but is ideal for off-roading, as it results in reduced wrist-wrecking kickback on gnarly trails.

 The 4Runner’s V6 engine is strong enough for most needs, but there’s no denying that you get more grunt from competitors like the V8-powered Grand Cherokee and Durango.
 The 4Runner’s 5-speed automatic transmission provides well-timed shifts, but we certainly wouldn’t mind another gear to calm the engine on the highway and eke out another miles per gallon or two.